MarcoResidori/ArduinoEnigmaMachine/README.md

 *Phase 2 - Set the value to be encrypted/decrypted*
 * Move the cursor to the first position of the LCD display's second line
 * Press the buttons 'up' and 'down' to set the value to be encrypted/decrypted
-  Please note that only characters for A to Z are supported
 ![image 3](images/enigma-machine-3.png)

 *Phase 3 - Encrypt/decrypt*